Welcome to the READ Lab!

 The READ Lab is led by Dr. Ana Taboada Barber, faculty in the College of Education, at UMD.

-In our lab, we focus on literacy development in linguistically diverse students from cognitive and motivational perspectives.
-From a cognitive perspective we study how linguistically diverse students’ literacy development is affected by language and domain-general cognitive variables such as Executive Function (EF) skills.
-From a motivation perspective we study how variables that affect reading engagement in the general population (such as autonomy support or self-efficacy) exert their influence in the reading development of students who speak more than one language.
-By linguistically diverse students, we mean students who are Dual Language Learners (DLLs) or English Learners (ELs) in the United States as well as students who learn a second language in other parts of the world (particularly where Spanish is the societal language).
-We focus on literacy development as much as on reading instruction from kindergarten through early adolescence (middle school).
+In our lab, we focus on literacy development in linguistically diverse students* from a cognitive and a motivational perspective.
+Cognitively, we study how linguistically diverse students’ literacy development is affected by language and domain-general cognitive variables such as Executive Function (EF) skills.
+From a motivation angle, we study how variables that affect reading engagement in the general population (such as autonomy support or self-efficacy) exert their influence in the reading development of students who speak more than one language-with and without reading difficulties-.